shukriadams/spectr/README.md

         }
     }

-### From script
+### Import from functions

 Spectr also lets you create data on-the-fly by mixing JSON and calls to javascript functions.

-    *basic.js*
+If you have a file `basic.js` containing

     module.exports = function(arg){
         return {
             text : "Some content with " + arg
         }
-    };

-    *complex.json*
+    }

+and import it in `complex.json` as

     {
         "content" : "<%= basic extras %>"
     }

-resolves to
+the Handlebars rendered from `complex.json` with get

     {
         "content" : {